Quantum interferometers: principles and applications: Franson Interferometer

 As mentioned in the previous section, SFWM can occur in an atomic ensemble where $\chi^{(3)}$ could be enhanced by atomic resonance.
 The first creation of entangled photons in an atomic gas, however, did not utilize this mechanism but the cascaded emission \cite{Freedman1972PRL}.
 In 2003, Kaindl et al. successfully employed SFWM in cold Cs atoms to generate correlated photon pairs \cite{Kuzmich2003Nature}.
 In 2018, Park et al. generated energy-time entanglement through the SFWM process in a three-level ladder-type system using warm $^{87}$Rb atoms \cite{Park2018PRL}.
 The energy level system and the optical fields involved in the transitions are depicted in Fig.\,\ref{atom}(a), while the geometric configuration of the optical fields is shown in Fig.\,\ref{atom}(b).
 In this system, the annihilation of a pump photon and a coupling photon can lead to the creation of a pair of correlated signal and idler photons.
 However, the intrinsic ratio between the two-photon coherence time and the single-photon coherence time is not sufficient to suppress the single-photon interference in Franson interference.
 The effect of collective two-photon coherence is introduced to overcome this problem, which can enlarge that ratio by shortening the single-photon coherence time.
 As shown in Fig.\,\ref{atom}(a), the signal and idler photons have opposite propagating directions and orthogonal polarizations.
 Thus, the Franson interferometer in Fig.\,\ref{atom}(b) utilizes the polarization degree of freedom to split and combine beams, and a common interferometer is used for both signal and idler photons to make the entire setup compact.
 A piece of fiber is inserted into the long arm of the interferometer to ensure the elimination of single-photon interference.
 With this method, a Franson interference visibility of 97 $\%$ is obtained, confirming the successful creation of energy-time entanglement in a warm atomic ensemble.

 In 2019, with the same entanglement generation scheme in Fig.\,\ref{atom}(a), but with separate interferometers for the signal and idler photons, the nonlocal Franson interference was achieved for photon pairs emitted in a ladder-type atomic system \cite{Lee2019PRA}, as originally proposed by Franson \cite{Franson1989PRL}.
 The setup in Ref.\,\cite{Lee2019PRA} is depicted in Fig.\,\ref{atom}(d), where two spools of fibers are placed in the pathways of the signal and idler photons to ensure the nonlocality of interference.
 Unlike the configurations in Fig.\,\ref{atom}(b), the Franson interferometer in Fig.\,\ref{atom}(d) does not split and combine optical fields based on polarization but directly manipulates the spatial pathways.
+One advantage of the energy-time entangled photons generated from atomic ensemble is the narrow bandwidth which matches with the storage bandwidth of atomic ensemble-based quantum memory \cite{Lee2019PRA}.
+The interferometers used for this type of photons should have a long path difference, and therefore the requirement on the stability of the interferometer is stringent.